lserrano10/TwentyOne/README.md

 ## Test usage

+First go over to the main directory "TwentyOne".
 In order to run the tests we can execute the following command:

+python3 test_twentyone.py

 ## Release history